 Cycle parking should be incorporated into the design of all developments (new, extended or change of use).
-The numbers of stands required as set out in Section 7 are expressed as minimum standards to reflect the sustainable nature of this mode of travel.
+The numbers of spaces required as set out in Section 7 are expressed as minimum standards to reflect the sustainable nature of this mode of travel and its importance of it meeting Suffolk County Council's commitment to make the county of Suffolk carbon neutral by 2030.